AlynxZhou/reframe/README.md

 **You need to keep the same multi-monitors layout for display manager and user session to make remote login work correctly!**

-Then start the ReFrame systemd socket so it will run the privileged process on demand.
+Then start the ReFrame systemd socket so it will run the privileged ReFrame Streamer systemd service on demand.

 ```
 # systemctl start reframe@DP-1.socket